pmadhav-usfca/recipe_data_intelligence/README.md

 ### Step-3

 Connected Mongo to spark on databrick and used Spark ML to build the following models:
-1. Predict recipe/cuisine type of recipe.
+1. **Predict recipe/cuisine type of recipe**.
 Created a simple model using Bag of Words and Logistic Regression.
 Relevant notebook is 'recipe_type_classification.ipynb'.
-2. Create recipe recommeder system.
+2. **Create recipe recommeder system**.
 Using ingredients and cooking directions as features created embeddings for recipes through LaBSE sentence transformer model.
 Used cosine similarity to find similar recipes.
 Relevant notebook is 'recommending_similar_recipes.ipynb'.
-3. Create clustering model to group similar recipes.
+3. Create **clustering model** to group similar recipes.
 Used miniLM sbert model to create embeddings and created clusters using KMeans.
 Relevant notebook is 'Recipe_clustering_PCA_calorie_prediction.ipynb'.
-4. Predict calories of recipe.
+4. **Predict calories of recipe**.
 Used miniLM sbert model to create embeddings and created randomForest model to predict calories.Relevant notebook is 'Recipe_clustering_PCA_calorie_prediction.ipynb'.
-5. PCA to find lower dimension representation of recipes.
+5. **PCA to find lower dimension representation** of recipes.
 Used miniLM sbert model to create embeddings and created PCA model to find lower dimension representation of recipes.
 Relevant notebook is 'Recipe_clustering_PCA_calorie_prediction.ipynb'.
-6. Predict cooking time of recipe.
+6. **Predict cooking time** of recipe.
 Used miniLM sbert model to create embeddings, preprocessed through dense representation and created randomForest model to predict cooking time.
 Relevant notebook is 'cooking_time_prediction.ipynb'.
-7. Datasources matching.
+7. **Datasources matching**.
 Used sentence transformer model to create embeddings and used cosine similarity to match recipes from different sources.
 Relevant notebook is 'recipe_matching_across_diff_datasources.ipynb'.